johan162/pairwise/README.md

 # Pairwise Ranking System

-A modern Python application for ranking requirements based on Business Value and Technical Complexity using Active Bayesian Ranking.
+A Python application for ranking requirements based on Business Value and Technical Complexity using Active Bayesian Ranking.
 This system minimizes the number of manual comparisons needed to achieve a statistically significant ranking by using uncertainty sampling.
+The resulting ranking is not perfect as such a ordering would requies O(nlgn)) comparisons

 ## Features